pranjaladhi/ISS_tracker/README.md

 #### > `curl localhost:5000/`

-This first route will make a request to the Flask app to return the entire ISS Trajectory data set.
+This first request will make a request to the Flask app to return the entire ISS Trajectory data set.
 An example output may look like:
 ```
 .
 .